KevinEloff/EvolutionaryRNN/README.md

 int MAP_SIZE      //Size of map
-String INPUT      //Optional input for weight initialization, leave as "" for random initial values String MAPNAME    //Name of .png map to be loaded TRAIN = true      //Train new generations or just display result
+String INPUT      //Optional input for weight initialization, leave as "" for random initial values String MAPNAME    //Name of .png map to be loaded boolean TRAIN     //Train new generations or just display result
 ```